theoneandonlyshadow/Cronen/README.md

 # Warning

 <b>This dataset is absolutely disgusting.
-Seriously, itss the bottom of the barrel.</b>
+Seriously, its the bottom of the barrel.</b>
 Inside you’ll find:

 - Slurs, insults, and all the charming ways people dehumanize others